Kentucky Subtractions from Income

 Interest Income from U.S. Government Bonds and Securities

 Enter interest income from U.S. government bonds and securities.
-Do not include taxable interest from securities, such as SNMA (Fannie Mae), GNMA (Ginnie Mae) and FHLMC (Freddie MAc), which are merely guaranteed by the U.S. Government.
+Do not include taxable interest from securities, such as FNMA (Fannie Mae), GNMA (Ginnie Mae) and FHLMC (Freddie Mac), which are merely guaranteed by the U.S. Government.

 Long Term Care Insurance Premiums

 Enter long-term care insurance premiums paid in 2015.
 Do not claim as an itemized deduction.

 Resident Adjustment from Partnerships, Fiduciaries and S. Corp Schedule K-1

 Enter resident adjustments from Kentucky Schedule K-1.
 Partners, beneficiaries of estates and trusts and S corporation shareholders, see Kentucky Schedule K-1 instructions.
 Subtract the distributive share of net income from an S corporation subject to the franchise tax imposed under KRS 136.505 or the capital stock tax imposed under KRS 136.300.

 A copy of the federal Form 4562 if filed for federal income tax purposes must be submitted with Form 740 to verify that no adjustments are required.

 Enter Kentucky domestic productions activities deduction.
 Beginning on or after January 1, 2010 limit the federal domestic productions activity by the 6% in lieu of the rate provided by IRC§ 199(a).

 Enter other subtractions from federal adjusted gross income not listed above which include: